 Opportunity or Threat: receiving refugees in Europe

 As part of their involvement in exploring the legal implications of the Compacts, the Queen Mary team will organize a PROTECT Expert Forum in Geneva in November 2020.
-The forum, which is titled Opportunity or Threat: receiving refugees in Europe and the effects of the Global Compacts on Refugees and Migrants, will address how the Compacts will impact the current refugee protection system, particularly within the EU, by looking to the legal nature of the Compacts’ references to pre-existing obligations of states towards asylum seekers, migrants, and refugees, as well as the impact of some states’ refusals to sign the Compacts.
+The forum will address how the Global Compacts will impact the current refugee protection system, particularly within the EU, by looking to the legal nature of the Compacts’ references to pre-existing obligations of states towards asylum seekers, migrants, and refugees, as well as the impact of some states’ refusals to sign the Compacts.

 The Expert Forum is to be held on 13 and 14 November 2020 at the University of Geneva

 Meet Kathryn Allinson